 Read more…

-If you opt for the latter, you could set up a user meta field that stores a bit of information to identify the subscribers to be notified.
-The same bit of information would label the posts you’re publishing.
 Depending on the website’s architecture, you could store the metadata in a category, a tag, a custom taxonomy or a custom field.
-In this article we’ll show you how to let your website’s subscribers decide when they want notifications, and linked to a particular location.
+In this article Carlo Daniele will show you how to let your website’s subscribers decide when they want notifications, and linked to a particular location.
+Today you are going to add several functionalities to WordPress’ core, and the CMS allows you to declare our own custom functions in the main file of a plugin.

 Read more…